Mattds825/community-toolshed-store/README.md

 here is where the user profile is managed, users can update their profile, view their subscription status and renew their subscription, and see their order history and view their verification status

+This app also contains the UserProfile Model

+#### products App

+Here is where the products are managed, users can view all items available for rent, view the details of an individual item, see the availability of an item and see the rental price of an item

+This app contains the Item Model, the Category Model, the Tool Model and the PartyItem Model

+This app also contains the views used by the manager to add and  edi items

 #### cart App

-here is where the cart is managed, users can add items to their cart, view their cart, remove items from their cart and adjust the quantity of items in their cart
+Here is where the cart is managed, users can add items to their cart, view their cart, remove items from their cart and adjust the quantity of items in their cart

+This app contains a cart contexts processor to ensure that the cart is available on all pages

 #### checkout App

-here is where the checkout process is managed, users can checkout their cart, pay for their cart and view their order confirmation
+Here is where the checkout process is managed, users can checkout their cart, pay for their cart and view their order confirmation

+The subscription payment process is also managed here

+This app contains the Order Model, the OrderItem Model and the Subscription Model

+There is also a webhook handler to manage stripe webhooks and also to send confirmation emails

 #### maintenance App

 here is where the maintenance process is managed, users can report an item as needing maintenance, managers can view all maintenance tickets, update the status of a maintenance ticket and create a new maintenance ticket

+This app contains the MaintenanceTicket Model

 ### Database Design